commfish/seak_sablefish/README.md

 ![alt text](https://github.com/commfish/seak_sablefish/blob/master/readme/steps_to_run_assessment.jpg)

-**Description of R scripts:**
+**Description of R scripts:** Follow the order of these scripts to run the assessment...
 1.  [`r_helper/helper.r`](https://github.com/commfish/seak_sablefish/blob/master/r_helper/helper.R): Sourced by most other R scripts in this project, includes libraries/dependecies and ggplot themes;
 2.  [`r_helper/functions.r`](https://github.com/commfish/seak_sablefish/blob/master/r_helper/functions.R):  Sourced by most other R scripts in this project, includes user-defined functions;
-3.  `2023/r/fishery_cpue_fr_OceanAK_ftx_lb_dat.R`: Instructions on pulling fish ticket and logbook data from OceanAK, cleaning it and merging the two data sources for CPUE calculation for the 2023 assessment.
-This has been replaced in 2024 by the next script listed;
+3.  `2023/r/fishery_cpue_fr_OceanAK_ftx_lb_dat.R`: *Deprecated* Instructions on pulling fish ticket and logbook data from OceanAK, cleaning it and merging the two data sources for CPUE calculation for the 2023 assessment. *This has been replaced in 2024 by the next script listed;*
 4.  `YEAR/r/fishery_cpue_prep.R`: This replaces the previous script used in 2023.
 This script has instructions for getting the cpue data from the new OceanAK output and formatting it for calculating cpue indices.
 As of 2024 this is a WORK IN PROGRESS and the next assessment author should pay special attention to this script as well as the associated scipts for calculating and standarizing cpue fishery_ll_cpue.R and fishery_pot_cpue.R.
-5.  `YEAR/r/0_querynclean_data.r`: Descriptions of the data, `SQL` queries, and subsequent manipulations to clean raw data.
-This script is no longer used as the data is pulled from OceanAK database;
+5.  `YEAR/r/0_querynclean_data.r`: *Deprecated* Descriptions of the data, `SQL` queries, and subsequent manipulations to clean raw data.  *This script is no longer used as the data is pulled from OceanAK database;*
 6.  `YEAR/r/0_clean_data.R`: Descriptions of data and manipulations to clean raw data for analysis;
 7.  `YEAR/r/fishery_catch.R`: calculate and graphics for fishery catch data;
 8.  `YEAR/r/fishery_ll_cpue.R`: calculate and standardize longline fishery cpue;